wmww/gtk-layer-shell/README.md

 `gtk-layer-demo` is built if examples are enabled.
 Its UI exposes all features of the library, and it's useful for testing layer shell support in compositors.
 Its code can be found in [examples/demo/](examples/demo/).

 ### C/C++
 The easiest way to build against GTK Layer Shell is to use the `gtk-layer-shell-0` pkg-config package.
-Refer to your build system or the pkg-config docs for further instructions. [gtk-layer-shell.h](include/gtk-layer-shell.h) shows the full API, which can be used directly in C or C++. [examples/simple-example.c](examples/simple-example.c) is a minimal complete app written in C.
+Refer to your build system or the pkg-config docs for further instructions. [examples/simple-example.c](examples/simple-example.c) is a minimal complete app written in C.

 ### Python
 [examples/simple-example.py](examples/simple-example.py) contains sample Python code.